Analyzers

 Parses: downloads table

-Purpose: Analyze Windows download history for suspicious file paths and zone identifiers
+Purpose: Analyze Windows download history for hacker tools and RMM software

 Dynamo Analyzer